hillc255/NewsApp2/README.md

 xml/settings_main.xml</br>
 menu/main.xml</br>

-Structure of the code derives from the Earthquare application used in class: https://github.com/udacity/ud843-QuakeReport</br>
+Structure of the code derives from the Earthquare application used in class:</vr>
+https://github.com/udacity/ud843-QuakeReport</br>